Urgency email subject line examples that improve click through rates

 Similar to the first example, Charming Charlie opens with a clear and compelling subject line loaded with urgency triggers: “final,” “sale,” and “ends tonight.”

-The bright and bold design is in sync with brand personality.
-The copy isn’t down-to-earth – “This Way to Savings” – it’s focused exclusively on the main purpose of the email and the stripped down categories and prominent numbers make it easy to scan.
+The bright and bold design is in sync with the brand’s personality.
+The copy isn’t down-to-earth – “This Way to Savings” – it’s focused exclusively on the main purpose of the email, and the stripped-down categories and prominent numbers make it easy to scan.
 What they don’t include, however, are enticing product images to bring each category to life.

 The second reminds:

 All three display consistent branding and – more importantly – a relentless focus on one thing: the sale.
 It’s tempting to want to add new products or other email content to sequences like this.
 Don’t.

 Make the main thing the main thing.
 Notice how the only changes PetSmart includes relate to the timeline.
 With reminders, singularity is king.